How do I get started participating in elections?

 - Failure to include apartment number or specific address identification,

 - Incorrect birthdate,

 - Incorrect address and no updated address form is on file, or

 - Incomplete application.

 Yes.
-The Supreme Court of Pennsylvania has ruled that your mail-in ballot must be returned to the Elections Office in the envelope on which is printed “Official Election Ballot”, and that envelope must be inside the envelope addressed to the Elections Office.
+The Supreme Court of Pennsylvania has ruled that your vote-by-mail ballot must be returned to the Elections Office in the envelope on which is printed “Official Election Ballot”, and that envelope must be inside the envelope addressed to the Elections Office.
 Further, the Official Election Ballot envelope must also be returned without any TEXT, MARK, OR SYMBOL that would reveal your identity, political affiliation, or candidate preference.
 Any ballots returned with a marked envelope or returned without the “secrecy” envelope must be set aside and will not be counted.